sasi0616/java-maven-app/README.md

 # java-maven-app
 java-maven-app

-This is added for automated CI
+This is added for jenkins automated CI